ManosMorf97/Greek-Cinemas-Movie-Updater/README.md

 store movie information.
 The application must retrieve a list of the movies currently in theaters in Greece, along with at least the following attributes:
-● Title
+ &nbsp; ● Title
-● Description
+ &nbsp; ● Description
-● Original Title
+ &nbsp; ● Original Title
-● List of Directors
+ &nbsp; ● List of Directors
-● The IMDB link to the profile of each of the directors All the above information will be stored in a relational database.
+ &nbsp; ● The IMDB link to the profile of each of the directors All the above information will be stored in a relational database.
 The data in the database will be updated each time the process runs.
 You are free to include any additional features / optimizations that you may find relevant or